JHU-PL-Lab/www-pl/ocaml/index.md

 ### Other Resources

-* [Cornell cs3110 book](https://www.cs.cornell.edu/courses/cs3110/2020sp/textbook/) is related to this course and was one of the main inspirations along with Real World OCaml.
+* [Cornell cs3110 book](https://www.cs.cornell.edu/courses/cs3110/2020sp/textbook/) is another course which uses OCaml; it is more focused on programming and less on PL theory than this class is.
 * [ocaml.org](http://ocaml.org) is the home of OCaml for finding downloads, documentation, etc. The [tutorials](http://ocaml.org/learn/tutorials/) are also very good and there is a page of [books](http://ocaml.org/learn/books.html).
 * The [OCaml Youtube Tutorial](https://www.youtube.com/playlist?list=PLea0WJq13cnCef-3KSU3qWFge9OGUlKx1) if you like watching videos to learn things.